 Safety metrics make this possible.
-By measuring and tracking key performance indicators (KPIs), you can identify areas in need of improvement and create plans that help achieve this goal.
-In this piece, we look at the 5 top safety metrics your business should track to help reduce workplace risk.
+By measuring and tracking key performance indicators (KPIs), you can identify areas in need of improvement and create plans that achieve those goals.
+In this piece, we look at the top 5 safety metrics your business should track to reduce workplace risk, maintain regulatory compliance, and build a stronger safety culture.

 Why Safety Metrics Matter